bastin-thomas/RedM_Launcher/README.md

 ## 🐛| Next Fix Update:

+☐ Fix concurency access to online Background/logo

 ☐ Better Popup Thread handling (popup currently not showing because not in UI Thread).

+☐ Add Mutex to have only one App instance at same time

 ## ♻️| 1.1 Advancement